Kha1135123/FinalProject/README.md

 ## App tutorial
 - There are 3 kinds of status classification:

-	- Positive
+	- Positivity
-	- Negative
+	- Negativity
-	- Neutral
+	- Neutrality

+- Please follow the steps below to run the appllication
+	- Delete the example sentence wrtitten in the text box
-- (### Step 1): Enter your comment, feedback ot anything you want to classify the status of that sentence
+	- Enter your comment, feedback ot anything you want to classify the status of that sentence
+	- Wait for about 30 seconds
+	- You will see 3 indicators of positivity, negativity and neutrality changes when the text changes